jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerCardService/task.md

 <div class="hint" title="The `chunked` built-in function">

-Sometimes, you need to split a list into `N` sublists of the same length: for example when you want a large list of words split into sublists for each game card.
+Sometimes, you need to split a list into `N` sublists of the same length: for example, when you want a large list of words split into sublists for each game card.
 To do this, you can manually iterate every `N` elements and create a new sublist, but you can also use the built-in function [`chunked`](https://kotlinlang.org/docs/collection-parts.html#chunked):